Stephen-Gates/chatbot/docs/user-group-children.md

 ### :fontawesome-solid-user:{: .grey } types, "Show Children"

-### :fontawesome-solid-robot:{: .grey } Choose a child of the User Group Headquarter:
+### :fontawesome-solid-robot:{: .blue } Choose a child of the User Group Headquarter:

 Returns an alphabetical list of fact sheets.